bradenmacdonald/s3-lite-client/README.md

 - Upload an object: `client.putObject("key", streamOrData, options)`
   - Can upload from a `string`, `Uint8Array`, or `ReadableStream`
   - Can split large uploads into multiple parts and uploads parts in parallel.
+  - Can set custom headers, ACLs, and other metadata on the new object (example below).
 - Copy an object: `client.copyObject({ sourceKey: "source", options }, "dest", options)`
   - Can copy between different buckets.
 - Delete an object: `client.deleteObject("key")`